reynders/grambers/readme.txt

 Done
 -----
+* Rewrite game loop to update objects for only specific point of time, then interpolate until next update
 * Try out git branching locally
 * Detach view window coordinates from universe coordinates
 * Support for sprites